 In general, AEC delivers three types of projects for the university community – major, mid-size and small.

 Mid-size projects are less complex and can bypass some steps, which will vary from project to project.
-Mid-size projects typically have budgets above $1 million up to $5 million.
+Mid-size projects typically have budgets between $3 million and $10 million.

 All general fund building projects over $2 million require Provost Office’s approval before pre-design may begin, and all general fund building projects over $5 million require formal submission as detailed in the Capital Projects Guidelines and as summarized in the approval process section of the AEC User’s Guide to Construction Projects.